Cosmoteer-Modding-Tools/Cosmoteer-Python-Scripts/Cosmoteer Image Destroyer/README.md

 - Holes are cut only where your base image is non-transparent.
 - Hole covers are pasted into the cutouts with matching rotation and tile alignment.
+- Covers placed directly in `assets/hole_covers` stay in the random pool for every run, while named subfolders (e.g., `Steel`, `Doonium`, `Durasteel`) appear in the in-app **Hole cover set** menu so you can target specific materials.
 - Scorches/shrapnel never appear over empty (fully transparent) pixels.
+- Shrapnel stamping now uses improved tiling/randomization for a more natural scatter.

 ---